 A while ago, back in September of 2020, I had this small story of a heist gone awry rattlin’ around my head and I thought, well, how about putting it to tune?
 Maybe an instrumental from our production site at work.
 It just had to be something fast, a little manic.
 So, thus, my first attempt at doing such a thing (I’ve done a few others since) grabbing an instrumental and writing some lyrics to it.
-I will say, along with some added production elements for the theatre of it, that I thought it came out pretty nice in the telling of the story of the voice (who I will call Voice ‘cause I’m good like that in original and creative ways) and his friend Tommy and Voice’s little brother, Billy.
+I will say, along with some added production elements for the theatre of it, that I thought it came out pretty nice in the telling of the story of the voice (who I will call Stevie – I know I’m so creative and original that way) and his friend Tommy and Stevie’s little brother, Billy.

 Some fun and shit that just makes me happy.

 I also repurposed an opening from one of my parody tunes going back a ways just because I can and because it makes me laugh.

 Tommy said wanna ask that one to dance

 I said good luck but you knows you ain’t a chance

 I said I wanna ask that one to dance

 Tommy said back off I was first to glance

 She’s looking at me, no she’s looking at you